nihcastics/smart-resume-screener/README.md

 ##  Acknowledgments

-- Built with  using modern web technologies
+- Built with ❤️ using modern web technologies
+- LLM-powered skill extraction powered by Google Gemini
+- NLP infrastructure built on spaCy and Sentence Transformers
 - UI/UX inspired by leading SaaS applications
-- AI powered by Google Gemini and open-source NLP models
+- Open-source models and libraries from the community

 ---

-**Made with  by Your Team**
+**Made with ❤️ by nihcastics**

-*Transforming recruitment with AI and beautiful design*
+*Transforming recruitment with AI-powered intelligent skill extraction and beautiful design*

+*Last Updated: October 2025*